SitePen/dgrid/README.md

 # Column Plugins

-The following modules are plugins designed for specific columns of cells.
+The following modules are plugins designed for specific columns of a Grid.
 These plugins are used by creating an instance and specifying it as a column in `columns` (or `subRows`).